RuichenLi0213/RuichenLi0213.github.io/_pages/about.md

   - /about.html
 ---

-Welcome, and thank you for visiting my page!
+Welcome, and thank you for visiting my page.

 I have been working as a project researcher at the International Research Center for Neurointelligence (IRCN) at the University of Tokyo since January 2024.